dentarg/auth0-blog/_posts/2018-01-09-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 Using the Angular CLI should have generated some helpful boilerplate code, and we only have to make a few minor changes to ensure that our guarded routes are only accessible to authenticated users.

 > **Note:** It's important to note that route guards _on their own_ do not confer sufficient security.
-You should always secure your API endpoints, as we have done in this tutorial, and never rely _solely_ on the front end to authorize access to protected data.
+You should always secure your API endpoints, as we have done in this tutorial, and never rely _solely_ on the client side to authorize access to protected data.

 Open the `auth.guard.ts` file and make the following changes: